 This isn't just any homemade meatloaf!
-This balsamic meatloaf recipe is juicy and moist, and features sauteed onion, zucchini, and carrot in the mix.
+This balsamic meatloaf with vegetables recipe is juicy and moist, featuring sauteed onion, zucchini, and carrot.
 It's topped with a balsamic vinegar and ketchup glaze that caramelizes as it cooks for a ton of flavor.

-“MAAA, THE MEATLOAF!!” <— There's no way that I can cook or eat meatloaf without that Wedding Crashers quote being yelled around the house throughout the day.
+"MA THE MEATLOAF!!" <--- There's no way that I can cook or eat meatloaf without that Wedding Crashers quote being yelled around the house throughout the day.
 No possible way.

-But I’ll gladly endure obsessive movie quoting if it means that balsamic meatloaf with vegetables is for dinner.
-I have to say: this is a meatloaf worth craving…if meatloaf qualifies as a crave-able dish.
-For starters it’s incredibly juicy, which is only helped by the fact that there’s a whole onion, zucchini, and carrot grated into the mix.
+But I'll gladly endure obsessive movie quoting if it means that balsamic meatloaf with vegetables is for dinner.
+This is a meatloaf recipe worth craving!

-Some of the run-off glaze will cook into little crispy bits on the baking sheet and my husband and I will fight each other to grab those bits for our own plates.
+- The glaze might just be my favorite part of this meatloaf.
+Equal parts balsamic vinegar and ketchup, the glaze deepens and the sugar in the ketchup begins to caramelize during the cook time.
+Some of the run-off glaze will cook into little crispy bits on the sheet pan, and my husband and I will fight each other to grab those bits for our own plates.